Ken Rush - Print Collection

 While Ken’s glamour photography delved into the allure and eroticism of the subject matter, it avoided explicit pornography.
 However, it did exhibit certain themes and focal points.
 Notably though, most of his pictures never go beyond topless.
 I believe most of these images have never been seen before because they were created solely for personal enjoyment and interest.
 In my opinion, this makes them even more special.

-Sadly, Ken passed away last year at the age of 85, and it has taken time for his estate to be processed.
+Sadly, Ken passed away last year at the age of 93, and it has taken time for his estate to be processed.
 Only recently were some of his personal belongings sold at auction.
 Ken’s hobby photography was included in this sale, and I was fortunate enough to purchase his entire glamour collection, which is substantial.

 It includes tens of thousands of transparencies and negatives, thousands of prints, both colour and black and white many self-processed, reels and reels of cine film and camcorder footage, and all the photographs he acquired over decades of collecting.
 It’s quite a rare collection.

 Most of it will eventually be sold through the BrazenBooks website, so for collectors seeking something truly original, there will be some great finds.
-As I begin sorting through everything and making it available for sale, I will be posting selected pictures here and possibly on the Brazen site, similar to what has been done with pictures from the private collection of negatives.
+As I begin sorting through everything and making it available for sale, I will be posting selected pictures here and on the Brazen site, similar to what has been done with pictures from the private collection of negatives.

 So, let’s look forward to an interesting and diverse collection of pictures appearing here over the coming months and years, as it will take time to process everything when combined with more mundane tasks.